Sex and you

 Remember if you want to enjoy sex then it has to be on your terms – for your own benefit and not for anyone else’s.
 You have nothing to prove.

 Are you happy with the consequences of having sex?
 Have you discussed contraception (ways to stop pregnancy of sexually transmitted diseases).
 What would happen if your parents found out you were having sex?
 Are you (and your partner) a legal age to have sex?

 Condoms and contraception – keep you and your partner safe – safe doesn’t mean boring – it means you can relax and enjoy the fact that you are protected against pregnancy and STIs – plus (and it’s a big plus) it shows your partner that you care enough about them to want to keep them safe too!

 Sexual health services – know what they offer and where they are.
 If you are having sex, sooner or later you will need them.
-(To find out where your nearest service is click here) http://www.swindonsexualhealth.nhs.uk/clinics/ and link to School Nurse page on The Dock
+You can find out where they are here, you can also contact School Nurses here on the Dock.

 Understand that having sex could change your relationship for better or worse and make sure you are both prepared for that.
 Sex can be fantastic, but it can also be confusing, disappointing and can leave you hurt and upset.
 Remember that sex has consequences – are you willing to accept this and take responsibility for your own emotions, expectations and actions.